Charles E W Bean, Diaries, AWM38 3DRL 606/5/1 - April - May 1915 - Part 1

 Maxwell.
 He was in the General staff room (the gymnasium). and

-told him that authority for me might come any day, & asked what
+told him that authority might come for me any day, & asked what

 were the arrangements.
 He said that so long as we were at sea